rust-lang/nomicon/src/transmutes.md

 trying!
 Even though this book is all about doing things that are unsafe, I really can't emphasize that you should deeply think about finding Another Way than the operations covered in this section.
 This is really, truly, the most horribly unsafe thing you can do in Rust.
-The railguards here are dental floss.
+The guardrails here are dental floss.

 [`mem::transmute<T, U>`][transmute] takes a value of type `T` and reinterprets it to have type `U`.
 The only restriction is that the `T` and `U` are verified